 Office of Research will also implement those decisions and manage the prosecution of those applications.

-The transfer of knowledge and technology through publication and commercialisation has always been, and remains, an important function of USC, and as such, USC encourages staff, students and invited scholars to publish their research findings in academic and scholarly journals, and recognises the importance of both in terms of career progression.
+The transfer of knowledge and technology through publication and commercialisation has always been, and remains, an important function of the University, and as such, the University encourages staff, students and invited scholars to publish their research findings in academic and scholarly journals, and recognises the importance of both in terms of career progression.

 At the same time, commercialisable intellectual property may sometimes need to be maintained in confidence, so as not to affect adversely its commercialisation prospects.